Our Ranking Methodology

 The school rankings on our site are created from data collected by IPEDS and College Navigator, sources managed by the National Center for Education Statistics.
 These nationally recognized, reputable sites maintain the most up-to-date, accurate school information available, so you can be confident our rankings are both current and reliable.

 We use the following data points within our methodology to create unique program rankings.
-To be included, a school must report at least two out of the four following metrics.
+To be included, a school must report at least four out of the six following metrics.
 All of these indicators are weighted equally in order to produce as fair and accurate a list as possible.

 - This is calculated as the number of admitted students divided by the number of total applicants.